-The quintessential summer flower, sunflowers (Helianthus) have so many amazing uses, from cooking to crafts!
-Not only are they pretty but also they are an entirely edible plant!
+A quintessential summer flower, the sunflower has so many amazing uses—from cooking to crafts!
+They are not only pretty, but also entirely edible!
 See lots of great ways to make the most of sunflowers.

 A Pretty Native American Plant

 Honored as the state flower in both Kansas and Nebraska, there are about 70 species of sunflowers.
 Most are native to the Great Plains, Mexico, and Peru.

 The Hopi people, who traditionally believed that the sunflower warmed the earth and brought rain, carved wooden sunflowers as sacred objects to help enrich their harvests.
 They used the seeds for food, ground them into meal and flour, and used the oil for cooking, as a salve, to soften leather, and as a hair conditioner.
 The stems provided fiber for making cords and rope and the leaves were smoked like tobacco.
 They even bred a purple-seeded variety to use for dye.